erizov/Professor/semester_1/lecture_09_graph_algorithms/dfs/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Dfs is the best solution for all problems" ✓ **CORRECT**: Dfs has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Dfs is the best solution for all problems" ✓ **CORRECT**: Dfs has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Dfs is too complex to understand"
 ✓ **CORRECT**: Dfs can be understood by breaking it down into smaller steps